Boeing/config-file-validator/README.md

 The config-file-validator is built as a statically linked binary which can be downloaded and executed on your target system.
 Binaries are available for Linux, Windows, and MacOS.
 Navigate to the [releases](https://github.com/Boeing/config-file-validator/releases) page to download the latest version.
 Once the binary has been downloaded it needs to be installed by moving the downloaded file to a location on your operating system's PATH.

 ## Using

+> [!IMPORTANT]
+> For now, the config-file-validator is a tool that specializes in syntax validation.
+It does **not** perform schema validation.

 ```
 Usage: validator [OPTIONS] [search_path]